stiglers-eponym/BeamerPresenter/README.md

 * `-DGIT_VERSION`: Include git commit count in the app version number.

 Some arguments for choosing MuPDF or Poppler:
-* MuPDF produces a much larger package size (26MB instead of 0.4-1.8MB).
+* MuPDF produces a much larger package size (37MB instead of 1.3MB in Arch).
 * MuPDF may have better performance.
 * My impression is that in most cases MuPDF produces slightly better-looking slides than Poppler.
 But this may depend on presentation, the fonts, the resolution ...
 * Enabling both PDF engines is possible but not recommended, because it can lead to program crashes when using Poppler for some documents.